davidmdm/beggar/readme.md

 ### Goal

-Beggar aims to offer a similar API to Mikael's request and to remain true to its bidirectional streaming support, whilst being promise compatible and to play well with async/await natively.
+Beggar aims to offer a similar API to Mikael's request and to remain true to its bidirectional streaming support, whilst being promise compatible and play well with async/await natively.

 I would like to keep the module as thin a wrapper over NodeJS's http.ClientRequest and http.IncomingMessage as possible.